-The 2D and 3D seismic data previously acquired in the Block is being evaluated by the JV partners and will form the basis for the initial period work program along with other regional and technical studies.
-The joint venture is reprocessing 3D seismic data in the areas of interest.
+The 2D and 3D seismic data previously acquired in the block is being evaluated by the JV partners and will form the basis for the initial period work program along with other regional and technical studies.
+In 2021, the joint venture plans to reprocess 3D seismic data in the areas of interest.